February 29, 2016

 Before any real writing begins, we also create detailed content-stripped wireframes.
 It’s amazing what simple boxes and lines can do to help all parties visualize specific pieces of text.
 The wireframes help us to form a common vocabulary when speaking about individual sections of the site.
 They also allow most clients to view the content a bit more objectively – shifting the focus to user utility and impact, rather than personal emotional connections.

 Using the content audit, sitemap and wireframes as a guide, we can now begin the process of content generation.
 Our team is available on an as-needed basis to help outline sections, edit existing copy, or write extensive final text.
-We ultimately use a resource called GatherContent to collect all of these assets in a centralized location.
-Only at this point, can design begin.
+Only at this point can real design begin.

 Our design team works closely with our clients to create custom, high-end, branded web elements.
 This task that would be next to impossible without content.
 To effectively guide users throughout the site, there must be a story to tell – a message to be communicated.